Srihari293/Arduino/Lesson4/Notes.md

 ## Variables:
 1. Variables containers in programming that store data.
+2. Why use them?
+It makes making changes to the code easy and makes the code neat.
 2. The can be declared based on what they have to store.
 Some data-types are:

 |S.No| Data type      | Syntax                         |